tommilata/tommilata.github.io/_drafts/2020-05-26-manual-dependency-injection-in-play-2-scala-applications.md

 ## Difficulties with Guice

 I often found myself in a situation where I had just finished implementing a new class, all unit tests were passing, deployed my changes to a dev environment, only to find my app did not start because of a single `@ImplementedBy` annotation missing.
 I could have written integration tests to check correct wiring, but the point is we do not need to wait for runtime.
-We can let the compiler do it and fail faster.
+We can let the compiler do it.
+And fail faster.

 ### Lazy Singletons

-Sometimes we have cloud-provider-specific implementations of the same trait.
-E.g. a client that talks to S3 when deployed onto AWS and to Google Cloud Storage on GCP.
+In our codebase we sometimes need cloud-provider-specific implementations of the same trait.
+E.g. a client that talks to S3 when deployed onto AWS or to Google Cloud Storage on GCP.

 ```scala
 trait StorageClient {